0xbrayo/aw-watcher-input-rs/README.md

 ## Current Status and Future Development

 This project has implemented cross-platform input detection using the `rdev` crate, which provides monitoring of keyboard and mouse activity.
+On Linux, it can use the unstable_grab feature for more reliable event interception.

 ### Roadmap: